megamcloud/flunix/README.md

     * data.lua is Lua code, where the functions and variables are made available for Pongo2, Amber and Markdown pages in the same directory.
     * If a single Lua script is given as a commandline argument, it will be used as a standalone server.
 It can be used for setting up handlers or serving files and directories for specific URL prefixes.
     * style.gcss is GCSS code that is used as the style for all Pongo2, Amber and Markdown pages in the same directory.
-* The following filename extensions are handled by Algernon:
+* The following filename extensions are handled by flunix:
     * Markdown: .md (rendered as HTML)
     * Pongo2: .po2, .pongo2 or .tpl (rendered as any text, typically HTML)
     * Amber: .amber (rendered as HTML)